venhrun-petro/one-click-hugo-cms/site/content/main/_index.md

 title: Main
 intro:
   enable: true
-  title: "The KEEBOOTS FAMILY house"
+  subtitle: >-
-  subtitle: "The new philosophy of residential real estate approach that promotes and enables a new concept of life in accordance with latest tendencies"
+    The new philosophy of residential real estate approach that promotes and enables a new concept of life in accordance with latest tendencies
+  title: The KEEBOOTS FAMILY house
 wrapper:
-  enable: true
   content:
     - paragraph: >-
         Kee-Boots is a real estate start up that specialises in innovative